javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 - `boolean` for `true`/`false`, can convert into it using `Boolean(value)`.
 - `null` for unknown values.
 - `undefined` for unassigned values.
-- `object` for complex data structures.
 - `symbol` for unique identifiers.
+- `object` for more complex data structures (there exist many, we saw arrays).

-The `typeof` operator allows to see which type is stored in the variable, but note that it mistakingly returns `"object"` for `null`.
+The `typeof` operator allows to see which type is stored in the variable.

-Now let's study operators and other language constructs that actually form our code.